blvrd/manifold/README.md

 ## Usage

 Run `manifold` in your project.
 By default, the program expects a `Procfile.dev` to be present.
-Otherwise, you can pass `--procfile {filename}`.
+Otherwise, you can pass `-f {filename}` to specify a Procfile.